Toasted-ctrl/RunescapeBot/README.md

 -  PLEASE ALSO MAKE SURE, IF ATTEMPTING TO RUN FROM A LINUX MACHINE, TO USE DOS2UNIX.
 FILE WILL OTHERWISE NOT EXECUTE AFTER USING CHMOD.

 RECENTLY ADDED\
+[2024-09-10] Fixed Bot_primary, Lookup_PlayerCurrentStatus and Lookup_PlayerCurrentCompare to make use of lookupInvokeDate and insertedDate, fixing cashing issue.

 [2024-08-31] Implemented checkTracked command.
 Allows users with general admin rights to retrieve a list of currently tracked usernames.

 [2024-08-28] Bugfix (KI001).
 Fixed issue where RuneScape usernames with spaces could not be accepted.
 Now if a name needs to be added/removed/searched for you can substitute a space with a '+'.
 The '+' is removed on the backend.
 This will ensure that two names can still be provided when two names are required for a command.